bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >
-      Above crunches data right next to user endpoints and keeps it synchronized around the world, delivering the fastest possible data experiences
+      Above crunches data right next to user endpoints and keeps it synchronized around the world, delivering the fastest data response to your users
     actions:
       - label: Request Private Beta Access
         url: /general-enquiries